Online Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-5. The manuscript includes at least 15 references, with at least 80% from peer-reviewed journals published in the last five years.
-URLs or DOIs have been included where available.
+- The manuscript includes at least 15 references (or 25 references for literature review articles), with at least 80% sourced from peer-reviewed journals published within the last five years.
+DOI links or URLs have been provided wherever available.

-7. Declaration of Generative AI and AI-assisted Technologies is included, disclosing whether any AI tools (e.g., ChatGPT, Grammarly, Copilot) were used.
-If not used, this is also explicitly stated.
+- Declaration of Generative AI and AI-assisted Technologies is included, disclosing whether any AI tools (e.g., ChatGPT, Grammarly, Copilot) were used.
+If no AI tools were used, this is also explicitly stated.

 Copyright Notice